Lock or Unlock Dell Monitors

 Why Locking Is Important

-If you have a vision problem, you can lock in your settings to prevent yourself from changing it accidentally or have those who share the monitor from editing them at will.
-Often, you will see features active in libraries and classrooms by the IT Department.
+If you have a vision problem, you can lock in your settings to prevent yourself from changing them accidentally or have those who share the monitor edit them at will.
+The IT department often activates features in libraries and classrooms.

 Why Unlocking Is Important

 Are you buying a privacy filter?
-To do so, it is better to look up the monitor’s model number and this can be retrieved from the monitor itself by pressing the menu button.
+To do so, it is better to look up the monitor’s model number, which can be retrieved from the monitor by pressing the menu button.
 However, if the monitor’s settings are locked, this info will not be displayed until you unlock it.
-Your other option would be to read the fine text on the rear of the monitor which you might not be able to see if the monitor is in a dark area or inside the enclosure/podium.
+Your other option would be to read the fine text on the rear of the monitor, which you might not be able to see if the monitor is in a dark area or inside the enclosure/podium.

 Do you want to prevent the monitor from automatically changing itself?
 Well, you should be aware that the feature can be changed at any time when the monitor is powered on and also lying on the screen with the menu/exit buttons pressing the surface so please be sure to keep the monitor upright at all times.
-Dell has switched to flat, square buttons which does a great job of preventing it from happening but is only helpful if the monitor is on a flat surface.
+Dell has switched to flat, square buttons, which prevents it from happening but is only helpful if the monitor is on a flat surface.

-If you must tilt the monitor onto the bezel, please unplugged the power cable and rest it on a cloth or dust rag to prevent scratches to the LCD and damages to your bezel and buttons.
-Powering off and tilting is not recommended as the power button can be pressed by the surface thus giving the menu/exit button a chance to lock the settings.
+If you must tilt the monitor onto the bezel, please unplug the power cable and rest it on a cloth or dust rag to prevent scratches to the LCD and damage to the bezel and buttons.
+Powering off and tilting is not recommended, as the power button can be pressed against the surface, thus allowing the menu/exit button to lock the settings.

 Second, be very cautious about USB cables.
-I have seen USB cables used to power desk fans or webcams and due to the position of the device, the USB cable is pressing against the MENU button causing it “flash” (lock and unlock every 15 seconds) on the screen.
+I have seen them used to power desk fans or webcams.
+Due to the device’s position, the cable presses against the MENU button, causing it to “flash” (lock and unlock every 15 seconds) on the screen.

-Lastly, external speakers, printers, books, binders and movable items on the desk are items to watch.
-If you find yourself running out of desk space, try standing the PC and use it in a tower format.
+External speakers, printers, books, binders, and movable desk items should be monitored.
+If you run out of desk space, try standing the PC and using it in a tower format.
 Just be sure you can access the optical tray and USB ports.

 Last Update: Nov 25, 2012.